yherin/mark-the-date/README.md

 ## Core functionality:

 - Introduction during loading screen.
 - "One click start" that begins a new game.
-No setup required from the player.
+Little to no setup required from the player.
 - Countdown timer until the game ends.
 - A quicker guess awards more points.
 - User presented with 4 possible answers.